faisalmemon/ios-crash-dump-analysis-book/markdown/Introduction_body.md

 We focus exclusively on the Apple ecosystem.

-We cover macOS, tvOS, watchOS platforms, ARM Assembly, and C (CoreFoundation), Objective-C, and Objective-C++ and Swift programming languages.
+We cover macOS, tvOS, watchOS and BridgeOS platforms, ARM Assembly, and C (CoreFoundation), Objective-C, and Objective-C++ and Swift programming languages.
 This is because the older languages are more prone to crash bugs.
 Real world applications tend to end up being a hybrid between the safer Swift language and older technologies.

 We assume you have at least an introductory knowledge of iOS programming and software engineering, and have access to a Mac with Xcode.